z336/blog/src/pages/writing/how-to-build-this-website.md

 update: 2025-04-02
 category: "How-to"
 tags: ["HTML", "CSS", "Accessibility"]
-description: "A limited and opinionated guide."
+description: "A limited and subjective guide."
-lede: "This is an opinionated and conversational how-to guide for building this website.
-It is far from comprehensive and it assumes this is not your first encounter with a lot of these concepts."
+lede: "This is a conversational how-to guide for building this website.
+It is far from comprehensive and it assumes this is not your first encounter with a lot of these concepts.
+Feel free to disagree with any of this — my opinions may not overlap with yours!"
 ---

 I love building websites.
 I spent some time working as a front-end developer before settling in to technical writing.
 My experience working on the front end still shapes my opinions and understanding of everything that I do.